Quarantine pests

 Potato wart disease is a soil-borne disease caused by the fungus Synchytrium endobioticum.
 The fungus lives as a parasite inside the cells of the potato plant and causes uncontrolled growth.
 Infestation of potato wart disease leads to a deterioration of the quality of the tubers and the number of tubers decreases.

-The fungus’s dormant spores can survive for more than 20 years in soil.
-Potato wart disease can cause extensive financial losses for the growers which have an outbreak of this disease on the farm.
+Dormant spores of the fungus can survive for more than 20 years in soil.
+Potato wart disease may cause extensive financial losses for growers.

 Symptoms

-Young tubers that are infected may be spongy and deformed.
-In older tubers, the eyes are infected which develop warty, cauliflower-like growths.
-To start with, the warts are white or green but they darken over time.
-Warts can also be found on offshoots or on the stem bases.
+Young tubers that are infested may become spongy and deformed.
+The fungus infects the eyes of older tubers which subsequently develop warty growths resembling the shape of cauliflowers.
+Initially the warts are white or green but they darken over time.
+Warts can also appear on stems and stem bases.

 Distribution

-There are around 40 different strains of potato wart disease in the world and most of them are spread in the EU.
+There are around 40 different pathotypes of potato wart disease in the world and most of them are spread in the EU.

-There are four strains in Sweden: strain 1, 8, 18 and 40.
-Strain 8, 18 and 40 have to date only been found in eastern Skåne and western Blekinge, while strain 1 is found at a number of places from Skåne up to the counties of Västerbotten and Norrbotten.
+There are four pathotypes in Sweden: pathotype 1, 8, 18 and 40.
+Strain 8, 18 and 40 have to date only been found in eastern Skåne and western Blekinge, while pathotype 1 is found at a number of places from Skåne up to the counties of Västerbotten and Norrbotten.

 How it spreads